-03.08 MML Radiation Control Program Director.
+03.08 `MML Radiation Control Program Director.
 The MML licensee staff member who implements the licensee’s Centralized Radiation Control Program with the assistance and support of the Master Radiation Safety Committee and Senior Executive Management.
 This individual has responsibility for oversight of licensees and permittees and serves as the licensee’s main point of contact with the NRC.

-The for the MML NRC MML Project
+03.09 MML Radiation Safety Committee (MRSC).
+The committee delegated the authority by the highest level of the licensee’s management to provide oversight for the MML Centralized Radiation Control Program.

+03.10 NRC MML Program Coordinator (PC).
+The NRC staff member assigned responsibility for overall coordination of the MML program and providing policy and procedure guidance to the MMLs.
+The PC is a part of the staff within the Office of Federal, State, Materials and Environmental Management Programs (FSME), Division of Materials Safety and State Agreements (MSSA) Licensing Branch .

+03.11 NRC MML Project Manager (PM).
+The NRC staff member assigned the oversight project responsibility for an MML.
+The PM is located in a regional office.

-03.Permittee.
-A holder of a permit issued by the MML's Master Radiation Safety Committee to possess and use byproduct, source, and/or special nuclear material
+03.12 Permittee.
+A holder of a permit issued by the MML's Master Radiation Safety Committee to possess and use byproduct, source, and/or special nuclear material for authorized purposes.

-03.Radiation Control Program Office.
-The location of the MML’s Radiation Control Program Director.
+03.13 Radiation Control Program Office.
+The primary or designated office location of the MML’s Radiation Control Program Director.

 2810-04 RESPONSIBILITIES

+0401 Headquarters (HQ).
+The Office of FSME/MSSA shall assign a staff member as the MML PC to oversee the agency's MML program.

+Following are the responsibilities of the HQ’s office:

+Routine Oversight of the MML Program

+a.
+Coordinate MML Program meetings.

+b.
+Coordinate MML PM Counterpart meetings.

+c.
+Attend Master Radiation Safety Committee meetings.

+d.
+Perform inspection accompaniments as necessary to fully assess the scope of the MML program, observe new licensing activities, or observe inspectors, and follow-up on any escalated enforcement actions or safety issues.

+e.
+Coordinate implementation of the agency's policies and procedures to ensure the MML program is consistently implemented across all regions.

+f.
+Provide updated guidance regarding the agency's policies and procedures to the MML Radiation Control Program Directors so that the MMLs have the information available to implement their programs consistent with the agency's guidance.

+g.
+Participate in the biennial review, as necessary.

+h.
+Facilitate NRC responses to technical questions or inquiries which the MML poses to NRC for purposes of executing the MML.

+i.
+Monitor training process between the Technical Training Center (TTC) and Office of Federal and State Materials and Environmental Programs (FSME) to ensure MML requests for NRC training courses are processed appropriately and timely.

-The shall assign a staff member as MML to oversee the MML licensing activitiesto implement Inspection Program.
+04.02 Lead Region The lead region shall designate a staff member as the NRC MML PM to oversee the MML regulatory activities and to implement the MML Biennial Inspection Program.

-are the responsibilities of the lead region:
+Following are the responsibilities of the lead region:

 Routine Oversight

+a.
+The PM provides an ongoing assessment of the MML to ensure its radiation control program is consistent, with and pursuant to, NRC regulations, policies, and guidance.

-Review a of and types of permits issued by the MML licensee for the NRC MML to adequately permittee activities and the licensee’s permitting activities.
+b.
+Review a representative sample of and types of permits issued by the MML licensee for the NRC MML PM to adequately assess permittee activities and the licensee’s permitting activities.

-Review all NRC and a of MML inspection reports for the NRC MML to adequately monitor permittee performance and the licensee’s inspection activities.
+c.
+Review all NRC and a representative sample of MML inspection reports for the NRC MML PM to adequately monitor permittee performance and the licensee’s inspection activities.